bheemsa011/convert-format/README.md

 This documentation outlines how to use the `convert-object` endpoint of the Go server to convert a JSON object into a desired format and send it to a webhook.

+## How to use :

+Clone this repo
+run main.go file in terminal

 ### Endpoint Details

 - **Base URL:** http://localhost:8080/